 What's the Best Way to Carry an EpiPen?

-Make sure that both you and your travel companions know exactly where the EpiPen is at all times and how to administer it in case of an allergic reaction.
+Make sure you and your travel companions know exactly where the EpiPen is located and how to use it in case of an emergency.

 What is EpiPen Temperature Excursion?